RoboCup-SSL/grSim/INSTALL.md

 you may want to use a cmake-gui instead of cmake, or maybe ccmake for ncurses fans.

-The binary file will be in grSim/bin [Check the fps in status bar, if it is running on 65fps everything is ok, otherwise check the graphics card installation and OpenGL settings.
-If you received linker error about GL related libraries, also check your graphics card driver.
+The binary files (grSim and sample client)  will be placed in `grSim/bin`.
+Check the fps in status bar, if it is running on 65fps everything is ok, otherwise check the graphics card installation and OpenGL settings.
+If you received linker error about GL related libraries, also check your graphics card driver